Whip Jones: Supreme Court antitrust case

-Halls of Fame

-In 1998, Jones was inducted into the Aspen Hall of Fame and in 2000, he was inducted into the Colorado Ski Hall of Fame.
-At the induction ceremony, the Colorado Hall of Fame noted:

-Whip's vision and marketing ingenuity proved invaluable when he had to compete with the larger Aspen Ski Corporation...
-His innovative marketing lured many a skier to the Highlands with the promise of fun.
-Many Coloradans remember with nostalgia the wine and cheese parties, Stein Erickson's flips on skis, and the opening of Steeplechase near the top of Loge Peak--a steep, avalanche-prone slope that gave expert skiers a taste of adventure.

 Death

-He died on June 29, 2001 in Tallahassee, Florida after a long illness.
+On June 29, 2001 he died in Tallahassee, Florida.

 Harvard endowment

-In 1992, after the longest continuous ownership of any ski area in Colorado, Jones donated the Highlands to Harvard University.
+Jones donated the Highlands to Harvard University in 1992.
 The $18.3 million gift remains one of the largest donations the University has ever received.
 The proceeds endow the "Whipple V.N.
 Jones Cornerstone Scholarship Fund" and the "Whipple V.N.
 Jones Professor of Economics Chair" once held by Andrei Shleifer and currently held by Xiao-Li Meng.